Volunteers play a critical role in the fight against hunger where we live.

 - We often snap photos of our volunteers & visitors at our sites.
 Please know that by visiting our facilities, you consent to Food Gatherers photographing and using your image and likeness.

-All warehouse shifts are currently canceled.
-The Community Kitchen is open for a limited number of volunteers.
-Please sign-up using the Individual Registration form to see a list of available shifts in the Community Kitchen.
+The Community Kitchen and Warehouse are open for a limited number of volunteers.
+Please sign-up using the Individual Registration form to see a list of available shifts.

 All volunteers will be asked these questions before the start of their shift.
 If you answer “yes” to any of the following, we will not be able to host you as a volunteer at this time.